 They owned all property.
 They regulated its use.
 The only entities allowed to work on campus were either employed or regulated by them.
 There was no incentive for anyone to do their best.
 Hence, the people remained mediocre.
 Truth had no place because bootlicking got people to places.
-Everyone had pretty much same access to all property, all building, and all libraries.
-All resources were shared.
+Everyone had pretty much the same access to all property, all the buildings, and all the libraries.
+All the resources were shared.

 They owned the media outsets.
 Not everything was allowed to be said.
 They owned the Reflector, their newspaper.
-I was once quietly blocked on Connections (the software used by the Career Center).
-I dared to dissent.
-Surely, you can exercise freedom of speech but there were consequences.
+I was once quietly blocked on Connections (software used by the Career Center) because I dared to dissent.
+Surely, you could exercise freedom of speech but there were consequences.
 Most times, you would not even know why you were not given certain opportunities.
 The Marxists were little worms, doing their dirty works behind the scenes.

 I am not talking about a country.
 I am talking about a college.
 In fact, I am talking about most educational institutions.
-The governing body isn't elected by the people who attend the school.
+The governing body isn't elected by students who attend the school.
 Tuition is comparable to taxes.
 In some colleges, the richer the attendee, the more he/she pays.
-All resources are equally shared among the students.
-All means of production are either owned by the governing body or controlled it.
+All resources are equally shared among students.
+All means of production are either owned by the governing body or controlled by it.
 Thus, we see a simulation of state control.

-Teachers often said that it cost more to teach students than they collected in tuition revenue.
+My teachers often said that it cost more to teach students than they collected in tuition revenue.
 Then quit spending on fancy water fountains.
 Quit spending on meaningless stuff and unneeded employees.
 How about you get rid of bullshit courses?
 How about you quit spending on advertising and social justice propaganda?
-It is good to advertise but how about you treat student good and save them money so you earn good word of mouth.
+It is good to advertise but how about you treat students well and save them money so you earn good word of mouth.
 Nobody in my family is going to Mississippi State.
 I hope those who read this article also consider the same.
 You think you are showing how good you are to justify high tuition.
-No, you are showing me how bad you are at managing money if you can not maintain a surplus even though students pay an absurd amount of tuition.
+No, you are showing me how bad you are at managing money if you can not maintain a surplus even when students pay an absurd amount of tuition.

 PS.
 I wrote this document in the spring of 2019, reflecting on my observations at Mississippi State.